Header Banner

-How To: Organize Cords, Customize Your Keyboard, & Make Your Desk Nonslip with DIY Fabric Tape
+How to Organize Cords, Customize Your Keyboard, & Make Your Desk Nonslip with DIY Fabric Tape

 There are thousands of uses for tape, and plenty of different types of it, too.
 Masking tape is perfect for labeling, double-sided tape is great for crafts, and duct tape is good for...well, just about everything.